Is A Niall Horan, Ellie Goulding 2017 Collaboration Possible?

 Although they made that promise in 2015, will 2017 finally be the year Niall Horan and Ellie Goulding deliver to fans the collaboration they teased?

 Now that Niall Horan has his own solo contract with Universal Records, he definitely has an opening for a music collaboration in 2017 with Ellie Goulding.
-Despite this, will they finally create a Niall Horan and Ellie Goulding duet to remember after teasing fans for over a year-and-a-half?
+Despite this, will they finally create a Niall Horan and Ellie Goulding duet to remember after teasing fans for over a year and a half?

 On the other hand, Niall Horan might keep fans waiting for a single with Ellie Goulding because he has not followed through on any of the collaborations he has hinted on since One Direction went on hiatus.